Balaje/MultiScaleFEM.jl/README.md

 ![](./2d_HigherOrderMS/Images/2d_patch_trian_l3.png) |

 The next step is to solve the saddle point problems on the meshes and then obtain the multiscale bases!

+## References

+- Målqvist, A. and Peterseim, D., 2020.
+Numerical homogenization by localized orthogonal decomposition.
+Society for Industrial and Applied Mathematics.
+- Maier, R., 2021.
+A high-order approach to elliptic multiscale problems with general unstructured coefficients.
+SIAM Journal on Numerical Analysis, 59(2), pp.1067-1089.
+- Abdulle, A. and Henning, P., 2017.
+Localized orthogonal decomposition method for the wave equation with a continuum of scales.
+Mathematics of Computation, 86(304), pp.549-587.